replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

 ### Resolve strict preflight checks

 When one or more strict preflight checks are present, the application deployment is blocked until these strict checks are run.
-Strict preflight checks must not contain failures and blocks the release from being deployed until the failures are resolved.
+Strict preflight checks must not contain failures and block the release from being deployed until the failures are resolved.
 Strict preflight checks to help enforce that vendor-specific requirements are met before the application can be deployed.

 ### Resolve role-based access control checks

-When the installation uses [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks have failed due to insufficient privilege.
+When the installation uses [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks failed due to insufficient privileges.
 When this occurs, a `kubectl preflight` command is displayed that you must run manually in the cluster to run the preflight checks.
 When the command runs and completes, the results are automatically uploaded to the app manager.

 **Example:**